If the adjudicator determines the initial medical cessation determination was correct

 but evidence also shows that the beneficiary had again become disabled at any time

-through the date of his or her determination or decision due to worsening of an existing
+through the date of their determination or decision due to worsening of an existing

 impairment or by the onset of a new impairment, the adjudicator will evaluate disability